St. Mary's High School (Stockton, California): Academics

 There are ten departments at St. Mary's from which students choose their required and elective courses: Theology, English, Social Studies, Mathematics, Physical Education & Health, Science, Computer, Foreign Language, and Fine Arts.
 In addition, students may take courses for high school and college credit at San Joaquin Delta Community College or University of the Pacific.

 Advanced Placement courses are offered in American Literature, English Literature, Chemistry, European History, U.S. History, U.S. Government, Psychology, Calculus and Biology.
 Honors courses are offered in Algebra, Biology, Chemistry, English, Geometry/Trigonometry, Physical Science, Pre-Calculus and World Literature.

 As part of the religious focus of the school, each student is required to participate in a Community Service program upon graduation.

 Admission

 Admission to St. Mary's is selective and based on a placement test, previous school record and recommendation.
 Transfer students are accepted on an individual basis after consideration of their high school transcripts and interviews.
 St. Mary's draws students from 64 local elementary and junior high schools.

 Co-curricular activities

 St. Mary's hosts clubs and organizations focusing on creativity, leadership, scholarship, and service.
 Student athletes compete in the Tri-City Athletic Association in football, volleyball, water polo, lacrosse, soccer, tennis, basketball, wrestling, baseball, softball, cross-country, track, swimming/diving, badminton, and golf.

+St. Mary's also has a boys and girls Ice Hockey program.
+The boys and girls team participate in California Amateur Hockey Association (CAHA), and the boys also compete in the Canadian High School Hockey League (CSSHL).